M. Sc. David Huber

 Many societies report an increasingly divergent development of managers’ salaries compared to that of their workforce.
 Moreover, there is often a lack in diversity amongst managerial boards.
 We investigate the role of managers’ gender and incentive scheme on wages chosen for workers by conducting two experimental studies.
 The data reveal male managers respond in more self-oriented ways to their incentive scheme.
 Further, we find that experience with the workers’ task can increase appreciation of workers.
 Effects are strongest when the managers’ compensation scheme rules out self-orientation.
 Overall, female managers display more consistency in choosing adequate wages for workers, i.e. their choices are less affected by incentives.
 An increase in diversity may thus help reducing salary disparities and foster work atmosphere.

-- since 2017: PhD student and research assistant at the Chair of Political Economy (ECON)
+- 2017-2022: PhD student and research assistant at the Chair of Political Economy (ECON)

 - 2015-2017: Master of Science in Applied Economics at the University of Innsbruck